 Related Topic – Is Python Pass by Reference or Value?

-How to Create a Variable in Python?
+How to Declare Variables in Python?

 1. Variables don’t require declaration.
 However, you must initialize them before use.
 Check this example.